GenieFramework/GenieAuthentication.jl/README.md

 before() = authenticated() || throw(ExceptionalResponse(redirect(:show_login)))
 ```

 The `before` hook will automatically be invoked by `Genie.Router` before actually executing the route handler.
-By throwing an `ExceptionalResponse` exception we fore a redirect to the `:show_login` route which displays the login form.
+By throwing an `ExceptionalResponse` `Exception` we force a redirect to the `:show_login` route which displays the login form.